Tanacetum parthenium

 Tanacetum parthenium, known as feverfew, is a flowering plant in the daisy family, Asteraceae.
 It may be grown as an ornament, and may be identified by its synonyms, Chrysanthemum parthenium and Pyrethrum parthenium.
+Having its origin in the Balkans region, it is now distributed worldwide.

+Although long used in traditional medicine, there is no clinical evidence that it has any therapeutic effects.

 Description

 The plant is a herbaceous perennial that grows into a small bush, up to 70 cm high, with pungently-scented leaves.
 The leaves are light yellowish green, variously pinnatifid.
 The conspicuous daisy-like flowers are up to 20 mm across, borne in lax corymbs.
 The outer, ray florets have white ligules and the inner, disc florets are yellow and tubular.
 It spreads rapidly by seed, and will cover a wide area after a few years.
+The plant produces achene fruit, and grows in stony slopes and river beds.

-Distribution and cultivation
+Location and cultivation

-Feverfew is native to Eurasia, specifically the Balkan Peninsula, Anatolia, and the Caucasus, but cultivation has spread it around the world and the rest of Europe, North America, and Chile.
+Feverfew is native to Eurasia, specifically in the Balkans, Anatolia, and the Caucasus, but cultivation has spread it around the world.